 When you copy and paste (or drag and drop), you can manage the resolution of name conflicts.
 In the dialog box, choose an action for each item whose name conflicts with an existing item.

-Skip — Default action when the conflicting items have the
+Skip— Default action when the conflicting items have the same value.

-Replace — Default action when the conflicting items have
+Replace— Default action when the conflicting items have different values.

 If the source and destination are the same, the software resolves the name conflict by following the naming rules that are used in the MATLAB workspace.